Propagation effects of Lorentz violation in gravitational waves

 \subsubsection{Strain--based effects}

 The bounds above rely on catalog-level propagation analyses and on phase-accumulation arguments.
-One can also obtain complementary \emph{strain-based} consistency bounds by using the fact that LVK observations show that the measured strain is well described by GR templates, with no statistically significant evidence for additional growth or polarization anomalies.
+One can also obtain complementary \emph{strain-based} consistency bounds by using the fact that LVK observations show that the measured strain is well described by GR templates, with no statistically significant evidence for {non--GR polarization anomalies}.
 In what follows we do not reanalyze detector data; instead, we impose conservative requirements directly on the analytic strain components \eqref{hxx}--\eqref{hxy}.

-\paragraph{Term control in $h_{ij}^{(\pm)}$.} From Eqs.~\eqref{hxx}--\eqref{hxy}, the $d=5$ contribution contains a term proportional to $t_r\omega^{4}$, which is the dominant correction at sufficiently late retarded times $t_r$.
-A conservative requirement is that the Lorentz--violating correction never exceeds a small fraction $\epsilon\ll 1$ of the leading GR term over the portion of the signal used in matched filtering,